CumulusNetworks/docs/content/guides/nvidia-air/Organizations.md

 ### View Details and Manage Members

-To view details about each organization and to manage members, click the organization link in the Organization column to open the organization details page.
+To view details about each organization and to manage members, click the organization link in the **Organization** column to open the organization details page.

 {{<img src="/images/guides/nvidia-air/OrgDetails.png">}}

 <div style="margin-top: 20px;"></div>

+- To view usage statistics for an organization, click the **Usage** link.
+You can see how many simulations are in the organization and how much CPU, memory, and disk storage the organization uses.
 - To add a new member, click the **Members** link, then click the **Add Member** button.
 In the Add Members dialog, provide the email address of the member you want to add.
-If you want the member to to be an administrator, click **Organization Admin** so that the button turns green.
+If you want the member to be an administrator, click **ORGANIZATION ADMIN** so that the button turns green.
 - To edit resource limits for a member such as CPU, memory, and storage and the number of simulations allowed, select **Edit Membership** from the actions menu.
 - To remove a member, select **Remove Member** from the actions menu.
 Removing a member from an organization also moves all their simulations out of the organization.